ray0727/Cloud_Computing_and_Big_Data_Analytics/README.md

 * For more information, please see folder HW1
 ## HW2 Self Supervised Learning
 * For more information, please see folder HW2
+## HW3 Anomaly Detection
+* For more information, please see folder HW3